ThinkRedstone/Campaign/Setting.md

 less so punish.
 For the most part, no one knows this.

-Considered a very capable leader, he leads Nelghas through the chaos in Avernus.
+Considered a very capable leader, he leads Nelgahs through the chaos in Avernus.

 Can be connected to Asaf's PC.
 Maybe he recognizes him?

 Punishing him curries favour with Obelisk.

-A follower of Naru, he massacred the church in the name of justice- To delay Obelisk and prevent him from `something`.
+A follower of Naru, he massacred the church in the name of justice- To delay Obelisk and prevent him from `something related to the True Blade of Obelisk`.

+### The Broken Window
+Located to the right of the main street which extends outside the gatehouse.

+The only tavern at Nelgahs.
+Owned by hot-headed Lewis.
+Current barmaid is Aya Korem, a meter sixty and then some, green eyes and almost-black hair.
+She is unsettled by how the previous barman lost his life, but she is desperate for the job.

+Previous barman is Broldon Moltenflower, which died in an uncertain way, Gan claiming the hands of a Demon which infiltrated Nelgahs.